Workplace Pensions for Church Employers

 What about staff on zero hour contracts?

 You need to carefully assess staff on zero hour contracts.
-This guidance can help you decide whether you need to automatically enrol them:
+This guidance can help you decide whether you need to automatically enrol them: Assessing your staff.

-If the Diocese is happy to include the person in their own pension scheme and pay contributions on their behalf, this should be formally agreed and documented.
+If the diocese is happy to include the person in their own pension scheme and pay contributions on their behalf, this should be formally agreed and documented.

-If the person will be enrolled in the Church organisation’s scheme but the Diocese will pay the contributions, check with your chosen pension scheme this is possible.
+If the person will be enrolled in the Church organisation’s scheme but the diocese will pay the contributions, check with your chosen pension scheme this is possible.

 What if we are not a registered company?